xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 # Acknowledgements
-This blog describes work done by Joe Mayer, Logan Adams, Guanhua Wang, and Olatunji Ruwase of the DeepSpeed team at Microsoft.
+This blog describes work done by Joe Mayer and Olatunji Ruwase of the DeepSpeed team at Microsoft.